wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 Maybe I'll implement this in a future release.
 There are two reasons why I did not:

 (1) I ran out of energy and momentum - and in all honesty I got bored.
 I thought this project would take me at most two weekends.
 It ended up taking 3 months, and I'm still writing about it 9 months later.
-My opinion is that calculating demand is harder and theoretically more interesting.
+My opinion is that calculating demand is theoretically more interesting.
 I'll leave calculation of capacity as an exercise for the reader for now.
 If I do implement it in the future, it would be a separate method entirely uncoupled from the main workflow so as to avoid cluttering the init arguments.

 (2) I am wary of providing both capacity and demand, especially for something as critical as punching shear.
 My sense is that providing both demand and capacity encourages users to take everything as gospel and trust wthisj as a black box.
 Please don't.
 I work on these projects in a cafe in Fremont with terrible coffee and WIFI - often after a long day of work when I have very few brain cells to spare.
 This is not enterprise software.

 ### 3.6 Sign Convention

-The figure below shows the sign convention wthisj uses.
-If It's pretty standard right-hand convention.
-If this seems natural to you and does not invoke any confusion, then great!
-Be warned that the following discussion is quite pedantic.
+The figure below shows the sign convention in wthisj.
+It's pretty standard right-hand convention.

 <img src="/assets/img/blog/2025/punchingshear/signconvention.png" style="width:40%;"/>

-When I specify `Vz, Mx, My` in wthisj, I am NOT referring to the reactive column reactions.
+When I specify `Vz, Mx, My` in wthisj, I am NOT referring to the column reactions.
 Instead, I am referring to an equivalent set of nodal force/moment that has the same effect as the external forces that are applied on the slab - which is equal and opposite to the column reactions.
 I hope I don't confuse anyone.
 What I am getting at is that there aren't actually concentrated force/moment at the slab-column joint.
-With the current convention, a downward force (-Vz) produces shear stress arrows that also point downwards.
+With the current convention, a downward force (-Vz) produces shear stress arrows that also point downwards, which I felt was the most natural.

-An alternative convention is to consider`Vz, Mx, My` as forces on the underside of the column.
-With this perspective, the upward internal force on the underside of the column produces shear stress on the perimeter that is in equilibrium and thus points downwards.
+An alternative perspective is to consider`Vz, Mx, My` as forces on the underside of the column.
+With this convention, the upward internal force on the underside of the column produces shear stress on the perimeter that is in equilibrium and thus points downwards.
 I suspect most people don't think of punching shear this way.
 I actually implemented this convention initially and it was very confusing.